bcgov/dbcrss/heartbeat/README.md

 This repo contains scripts, resultant files and web pages to verify that web services hosted by DataBC are online.
 A single request is sent to each web service using a scheduled job to ensure consistency and allow for comparison over multiple days.
-Specific information for each web service is recorded including a time stamp, execution time and HTTP response status code.
+Specific information for each web service is recorded including a time stamp, execution time, network latency, proxy latency and HTTP response status code.

+* In the resultant text files showing entries every 10 minutes a value of zero means no response.

 ### Visualizations